Celebrating Sundays and Solemnities During Exodus 90

 Sunday, celebrate the Lord’s Day.
 Every Sunday your fraternity is permitted to relax one discipline together to remind you of the glory of God and of heaven.
 All Solemnities are celebrated with the same principle.
 (Suggestion: allow one dessert.
 It is strongly recommended that you do not relax technology-related disciplines.)
 Choose the discipline you relax as a fraternity so as to preserve fraternal unity and accountability.

-Be prudent on this.
+Be prudent on the discipline you choose to relax.
 For example, if someone in the fraternity struggles with a dependency on alcohol, avoid choosing alcohol as a fraternity and instead choose a warm shower.
 Note that there should also still be moderation.
 Showers shouldn't be long just because you have the discipline relaxed.
 Dessert shouldn't be consumed at every meal if you choose dessert.
 Decide as a fraternity and hold each other accountable.

 Holy Leisure on Sundays and Solemnities